Sabbir-Hossain12/TechHatch-Ecommerce-by-Laravel/README.md

 <!-- ROADMAP -->

-## Product Requirement and Roadmap
+## Project Requirement and Roadmap

 * Product Listing According to Category
 * Product Listing According to Brand